 "I want MY fifteen minutes - NOW !!"
+"The apple doesn't fall very far from the tree, does it?"

 - Paul and Steven